elielsantospaes/KC-Houses-Business-Insights/README.md

 # KC Houses Business Insights
 ![image](https://user-images.githubusercontent.com/80731935/138966516-52284254-e7c0-4186-8c6a-524156b9910e.png)

-Insights projct to help in the purchase houses dicision.
+Insights projct to help in the houses purchase dicision.
 EDA + Short Report.
 To see complete analysis check it out the file **KC_Houses.ipynb**.
 To see the complete report check it out the file **KC_Houses_Business_Insights.pdf**, in the report folder.
+Teh dashboard of recommended houses can be visualizated <a href="https://hr-analytics-dashboard.herokuapp.com/">here</a>

 ## Abstract
 <p style = "text-align: Justify">